 What’s more is this company is great: They really care about what they do and are responsive to any questions or issues you might have.
 Simply contact them to open a dialogue just as you would with an expensive pest control company.

 And you can’t go wrong with a 30-day money back guarantee.
 We’re talking no-questions-asked if for whatever reason you’re not satisfied.

 If you follow the process and reach out to them for any guidance, you won’t need your money back.
 You’ll just be bug free at a MUCH LESS price than hiring an exterminator!

-You can buy the GBB bug killer directly from their site.
-They sell them in a variety of sized bottles of 3oz, 32oz. and 1-gallon sizes.
+You can buy the SBB bug killer directly from their site.
+They sell them in a variety of sizes of 16oz, 16oz-value kits. and 1-gallon sizes.